+AA0X7001

+RESEARCH METHODOLOGY

-AA0X7001 4 Credits RESEARCH METHODOLOGY Course Learning At the end of the course, students are able to: (1) Examine the logic of scientific discovery and the (2) Evaluate the usage of inductive and deductive research (3) Compare the different types of research (4) Formulate a research proposal.
-Synopsis of Course Contents Using examples from past research and methodologies across 4 disciplines (economics, applied statistics, development studies and politics), this course seeks to examine in its entirety the philosophy and methodology of research so as to help equip students with a better understanding of how to undertake research, analyse data, and write scholarly and policy papers.
+- (1) Examine the logic of scientific discovery and the novelty in research. - (2) Evaluate the usage of inductive and deductive research. - (3) Compare the different types of research methodologies. - (4) Formulate a research proposal.

+Using examples from past research and methodologies across 4 disciplines (economics, applied statistics, development studies and politics), this course seeks to examine in its entirety the philosophy and methodology of research so as to help equip students with a better understanding of how to undertake research, analyse data, and write scholarly and policy papers.
 Following a sequential exposition of the philosophical underpinnings of research and methodology, and the procedures of data collection, estimation and interpretation, the course introduces all the main current methodologies as well as qualitative and quantitative tools of data analysis.

 Lectures will be supplemented with a critical examination of the methodological frameworks used in selected leading publications and by leading scholars from inter/disciplinary fields.

 In class lessons will be revisited towards the end of the course through a careful selection of case studies from multiple disciplines (tier 1 journal publications from economics, applied statistics, dev studies and politics).
 This way, students will have a broad introduction to various ways in which data, methodologies, software, and methods are combined in academic research.
 The emphasis will be on methodological debates and diversity within social sciences.

 Equally, they will receive practical lessons on how to handle discipline-specific big data sets.

 Lastly, they will receive hands-on training on complete research proposal developments applying creative and critical thinking using problem sets.

-Assessment Weightage Continuous Assessment: 70% Final Examination: 30% Medium of Instruction English
+RESEARCH PROJECT

-AA017001 10 Credits RESEARCH PROJECT Course Pre-requisite(s)/ Minimum Requirement(s) AA0X7001, AA017002, AA017003 Course Learning At the end of the course, students are able to: Formulate a research question based on the relevant literature.
-Design a research framework.
-Analyze the information/data collected using statistical techniques and appropriate software.
-Assess the significance and implication of research findings.
-Write a research report.
-Synopsis of Course Contents The course is designed to train students in conducting a research in economics and writing a research paper.
+Course Pre-requisite(s)/ Minimum Requirement(s)

+AA0X7001, AA017002, AA017003

+- (1) Formulate a research question based on the relevant literature. - (2) Design a research framework. - (3) Analyze the information/data collected using statistical techniques and appropriate software. - (4) Assess the significance and implication of research findings. - (5) Write a research report.

+The course is designed to train students in conducting a research in economics and writing a research paper.
 Students are guided by at least one supervisor from the development of a research project to preparation of the report.
 The stages include identification of a research question, designing a study, literature review (analysis, synthesis and critic of empirical research and theory), data collection, data analysis, analysis of the findings to answer the research questions, and drawing appropriate conclusions.

-Assessment Weightage Continuous Assessment: 100% (The Research Project is examined by the Supervisor(s) and an appointed Examiner.
-The marks given by the Supervisor(s) and Examiner carry equal weight) Medium of Instruction English
+(The Research Project is examined by the Supervisor(s) and an appointed Examiner.
+The marks given by the Supervisor(s) and Examiner carry equal weight)

+ADVANCED MICROECONOMICS

-AA017002 4 Credits ADVANCED MICROECONOMICS Course Learning Outcomes At the end of this course, students are able to: (1) Demonstrate an in-depth understanding of advanced microeconomic principles, theories and methods of analysis; (2) Appraise the solutions for economic problems using analytical methods; (3) Analyse the core topics of microeconomics at the advanced level via the mathematical approach; and (4) Specify the use of microeconomic concepts and methods to analyse and interpret real-world microeconomic phenomena.
-Synopsis of Course Contents This course will analyse microeconomic theory in terms of the classical approach as well as modern microeconomic theory.
+- Demonstrate an in-depth understanding of advanced microeconomic principles, theories and methods of analysis; - (2) Appraise the solutions for economic problems using analytical methods; - (3) Analyse the core topics of microeconomics at the advanced level via the mathematical approach; and - (4) Specify the use of microeconomic concepts and methods to analyse and interpret real-world microeconomic phenomena.

+This course will analyse microeconomic theory in terms of the classical approach as well as modern microeconomic theory.
 The course will focus on the core topics of microeconomics such as the consumer theory, the theory of the firm, market structures, and market failures, and applications of game theory.
 The combined application basic mathematic tools and microeconomic theory will give the student the opportunity to develop quantitative and analytical reasoning skills.
 The students are expected to have intermediate microeconomics knowledge upon registering for this course.
-Assessment Weightage Continuous Assessment: 50% Final Examination: 50% Medium of Instruction English